How to make learning “visible”?

 Using Google’s Suite for Education for real time feedback and collaborationWhile feedback is proven to be an important aspect to student success sometimes the reality is it is hard to reach every student and give timely feedback.

-Feedback is more than writing “good job” to praise a students work or “?” next to part of a students work that may be confusing to the evaluator, it is about focusing on the task, not the learner, and providing clear direction that the student can immediately act on.
+Many educators may argue that feedback has always been a part of their classroom culture but with the information we have from this research, our approach to feedback has certainly changed.Feedback is more than writing “good job” to praise a students work or “?” next to part of a students work that may be confusing to the evaluator, it is about focusing on the task, not the learner, and providing clear direction that the student can immediately act on.

 Why Google’s Suite for Education is the solutionAs a former teacher and currently as a teaching and learning consultant, I have experienced how life changing Google can be for the classroom.
 Google offers several applications that truly help teachers “work smarter, not harder.”
 A few of my favorites include:

 - Google Docs

 In a class discussion a student poses a great question and the teacher wants to evaluate the class on their thoughts.
 This is possible through posing questions for students in Google Classroom.
 This feature also allows the teacher to view and share results with the class immediately.